Skip to contents

 • show user details: git config --global --list

-When entering paths in the shell, use forward slash (/) instead of the Windows-default backslash (\).
-If the path you want to specify contains spaces (e.g., D:/Userdata/My Account/...), use quotes around the path (e.g., "D:/Userdata/My Account/...").
+When entering paths in the shell, use the forward slash (/) as file separator instead of the Windows-default backslash (\).
+If the path you want to specify contains spaces (e.g., D:\Userdata\My Account\...), you need to use quotes around the path (e.g., "D:/Userdata/My Account/...").
 Tab-completion can be used when entering paths: single tab to select an option, double tab to see multiple options.
 Dragging a file into the shell gives the absolute path to that file.
 The current and parent directory can be indicated by a single (.) or two (..) dots in file paths, respectively.
+On paths and file separators in R, see the ‘Notes on paths’ in help("is_path", package = "checkinput").